 Are You Doing Enough to Protect your Kidneys?

-Because the risk factors of kidney disease include common health problems like high blood pressure and diabetes, one in three Americans have an increased risk of developing the disease, which affects more than 200,000 Americans a year and can be deadly.
+Because the risk factors of kidney disease include common health problems like high blood pressure and diabetes, one in seven Americans are estimated to have chronic kidney disease, which affects 30 million adults a year and can be deadly.